London & Paris

 To Paris & Musée d’Orsay

 An early departure this morning takes us to historic St Pancras Railway Station, where we board the high-speed train for Paris.
 Arriving in the early afternoon, we begin the next chapter of our adventure at the magnificent Musée d’Orsay.
-Originally a Beaux-Arts railway station can called the Gare d’Orsay, it was transformed into France’s National Museum of 19th-century art in the late 1980s, with interiors skillfully and sensitively designed by Italian architect Gae Aulienti.
-We have a guided tour of the collection and time to enjoy the winter exhibition before making our way across the Seine to our hotel.
-This evening we enjoy an aperitif followed by dinner together.
+Originally a Beaux-Arts railway station called the Gare d’Orsay, it was transformed into France’s National Museum of 19th-century art in the late 1980s, with interiors skillfully and sensitively designed by Italian architect Gae Aulienti.
+We have a guided tour of the collection with time to enjoy the winter exhibition focusing on the construction and decoration of the Opéra Garnier, which celebrates its 150th anniversary in 2025.
+After our visit, we cross the Seine to our hotel, with time to settle in before we reconvene for dinner.
 Overnight Paris (B, D)

 • Day 9 | Monday 19 January